WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 In 2 minutes, you’ll know for sure if you have a WordPress hacked site on your hands or not.

-MalCare’s malware scanner is a super-lightweight plugin that creates a copy of your hacked WordPress site on a dedicated server.
+MalCare’s malware scanner is a super-lightweight WordPress plugin that creates a copy of your hacked WordPress site on a dedicated server.
 Once the copy is made, MalCare runs complex scanning algorithms to pinpoint the malware on your site.

 This way, the scan is deeper and more accurate than any other malware scanner plugin.